 If your cover expires before you complete your program, you will have to renew it yourself.
-If you have a sponsor/scholarship or are from a partner institution and your OSHC is due to expire, please contact Allianz Global Assistance.
+If you have a sponsor/scholarship or are from a partner institution and your OSHC is due to expire, please contact Allianz Partners.

-Renewal can be made online at Allianz Global Assistance.
+Renewal can be made online at Allianz Partners.

 Dual Family or Multi-Family Overseas Student Health Cover

 Any family members joining or accompanying you to Australia as dependants on your student visa must also have Overseas Student Health Cover (OSHC).